Tomiko Van: 2007

-2007 started out with Van's first cover album titled Voice: Cover You With Love.
+Van began 2007 with her first cover album, Voice: Cover You With Love.
 The album was Van's only release that year.
 Tomiko van also acted in a movie Heat Island.

 2008

 In 2008, Van's third album and second cover album, Voice 2: Cover Lovers Rock, was released in March.
 In this album, she covered songs performed by male artists, such as Spitz and Masaharu Fukuyama.
 Despite her one-year hiatus from the music scene, the album charted at number 10 on the first day of release.
 Van's fourth solo single, "Tokyo Biyori", was released on June 18, 2008.
 Her second original album, Van, was released in December 2008.

 On September 29, 2008, Do As Infinity officially reunited as a band, and released a four-track single on June 17, 2009.

 Personal life

-Van married a man four years her junior in September 2012, first publicly announcing her marriage at a Do As Infinity concert at Shibuya AX in Tokyo on September 29.
-As of 2016 she is the mother of two children.
-She divorced her husband in July 2018.
+Van married a man in September 2012, first publicly announcing her marriage at a Do As Infinity concert at Shibuya AX in Tokyo on September 29.
+As of 2016, she is the mother of two children.
+She divorced in July 2018.